alessiorubicini/LocationPickerForSwiftUI/README.md

 # LocationPicker for SwiftUI

-`LocationPicker for SwiftUI` is a simple and lightweight Swift package that provides a SwiftUI view for interactive input of geographic coordinates.
+`LocationPicker for SwiftUI` is a Swift package that provides an easy-to-use SwiftUI view for interactive input of geographic coordinates.

 ## Usage